pyeventsourcing/eventsourcing/docs/topics/projections.rst

 Index of email addresses
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Todo: Projection example: projection into an index.
+Todo: Projection into an index.

-Todo: Projection example: projection into a timeline view.
+Todo: Projection into a timeline view.
-Todo: Projection example: projection for data analytics.
+Todo: Projection for data analytics.

 ..
 Todo: Something about pumping events to a message bus, following